Chapter 6. System Requirements

 [b] JDK 11 is supported only with JBoss EAP 7.2.2 and above; previous versions do not support multi-Release JARs (e.g. Log4j 2).

 The evaluation version of CloverDX Server uses an embedded Apache Derby database to make the installation simpler and faster.
+The Derby database is supported for evaluation purposes with Tomcat 9 application container only.
 We do not support using the Derby database in production environment.
 Instead, you must choose one of the databases in the list above.